artefactual/atom-docs/user-manual/import-export/csv-import.rst

      above: :ref:`csv-import-descriptions`
    * You have reviewed how the :ref:`authority record matching <csv-actor-matching>` behavior works above, and know what to expect with your import.

+   AtoM also supports a CSV validation task that can be run from the command-line or the :term:`user interface`, that can help identify common errors in CSVs prior to import.
+For more information, see:

+   * :ref:`csv-validation`
+   * :ref:`csv-validation-cli`

 If you have double-checked the above, you should be ready to import your descriptions.